Adell Haughey Claypool

 In addition to a master's degree completed at Vandercook College in 1962, she also completed a master's degree in public relations at American University.
 Following nine years in administration and public relations at the Shady Grove Adventist Hospital and Washington Adventist Hospital, she moved to Florida when her husband retired in 1987.

 Beginning in 1988, Claypool taught part-time for the next thirteen years at the Port Charlotte Adventist School, developing and running a highly regarded band and instrumental program.
-Although retired, she continues to perform and give lessons on a limited basis.
+As she approached retirement, she took coursework in counseling through the American Association of Christian Counselors (AACC) and became board certified in Biblical Counseling.

-Sources: Interviews and Conversations, 2001 and 2002; Personal Knowledge.
+Sources: Interviews and Conversations, 2001 and 2002; Additional information, December 2013; personal knowledge.